selinj/rosalind/README.md

 # rosalind

-Compiling my solutions as I work through the problems on Rosalind, the bioinformatics learning platform (rosalind.info), and learn Python and Biopython.
+Compiling my solutions as I work through the problems on Rosalind, the bioinformatics learning platform (rosalind.info), and learn Python.
+For solving many of these problems I'm using Biopython and scikit.

 My profile: http://rosalind.info/users/selinjessa/